 Treatment of Peripheral Artery Disease (PAD)

 To reduce underlying plaque buildup, patients may need to take medicines that lower blood pressure and cholesterol.
 It’s also vital to boost activity and consumption of fruits and vegetables, while cutting calories and levels of salt and fat (total, saturated and trans fats).
 These measures also help drop chances of hypertension, high cholesterol and diabetes.

 Patients must quit smoking.
 Even smoking just one or two cigarettes daily interferes with PAD treatments, the NHLBI says.

 The extent of blockage determines how Memorial Hermann-affiliated physicians restore blood flow.
-They team with UTHealth Medical School faculty members to combine the expertise of cardiothoracic and vascular surgeons and other specialists to deliver the best results – with reduced pain, blood loss and mortality, faster recoveries and shorter hospital stays.
+They team with McGovern Medical School at UTHealth faculty members to combine the expertise of cardiothoracic and vascular surgeons and other specialists to deliver the best results – with reduced pain, blood loss and mortality, faster recoveries and shorter hospital stays.

 The possibilities range from minimally invasive procedures to open bypass.

 In less severe cases, obstructions may be shaved from the arterial wall with a laser or a tiny, rotating knife inside a catheter.
 Blockages are removed through the catheter or washed away in the bloodstream.
 A stent – a small mesh tube sometimes coated with medicine – may be inserted to thwart future blockages.
 This is known as atherectomy.